Framing and care of your prints

 At The Design Atelier we produce our prints with quality products and with longevity in mind.

 Our prints are archival quality and are designed and made in Australia.
-We use heavy weight 100% cotton rag paper which is free of acid, chlorine and brighteners so there is no yellowing over time.
-When it comes to framing, we use custom Australian made frames using Australian timbers.
-We also ensure that your print is mounted so that it doesn’t make contact with the glazing, which could cause the front of the print to stick and peel.
+We use heavy weight paper and light fast pigment ink.
+When it comes to framing, we use custom Australian made frames.
 As final touch we seal the back of our frames to help reduce moisture entering the frame.

 Care of your Prints